-- [6.10.]
+- 7.11.
 The local community acknowledges the importance of new development and the benefits it can bring to the viability of Southwell.
-However, there is considerable concern that developments should maintain and enhance the heritage of the town as it grows in the future. - [6.11.]
+However, there is considerable concern that developments should maintain and enhance the heritage of the town as it grows in the future. - 7.12.
 The Town and Country Planning (Listed Buildings and Conservation Areas) Act (1990) includes legislative requirements relating to development affecting Conservation Areas and Listed Buildings.
-In addition to this, the National Planning Policy Framework (NPPF) and National Planning Policy Guidance (NPPG) provide guidance on how heritage assets, including those which are not designated, should be used effectively to achieve sustainable development. - [6.12.]
-The Historic Town Centre, as shown on the proposals map, has been identified by Southwell Town Council as the area which has the greatest concentration of listed buildings, including the predominant Minster, the Prebendal houses, ruins of the Archbishop'sPalaceArchbishop's Palace and the Saracen's Head hotelHotel.
-These features are the central attraction for residents and visitors and must not be compromised by development. - [6.13.]
-The Neighbourhood Plan endorses Southwell Town Council supports the adoption by NSDC of the Southwell Conservation Area Appraisal 2005 and supports its review, through a processseparate from the Neighbourhood Plan, to remain fit for purpose Dec 2022.
-Policy DH2 affords special weight to the Conservation Appraisal when determining whether development proposals will preserve or enhance the its character or appearance of the Conservation Area.
+In addition to this, the National Planning Policy Framework (NPPF) and National Planning Policy Guidance (NPPG) provide guidance on how heritage assets, including those which are not designated, should be used effectively to achieve sustainable development. - 7.13.
+The Historic Town Centre, as shown on the proposals map, has been identified by Southwell Town Council as the area which has the greatest concentration of listed buildings, including the predominant Minster, the Prebendal houses, ruins of the Archbishop's Palace and the Saracen's Head Hotel.
+These features are the central attraction for residents and visitors and must not be compromised by development. - 7.14.
+Southwell Town Council supports the adoption by NSDC of the Southwell preserve or enhance its character or appearance.